Categories

 Option buyers pay sellers to cover their losses past a certain level and time.

 Nothing is free.
-When it comes to selling options, similar to insurance, returns are obtained through the calculation of expected probabilities and writing of overpriced contracts.
+When it comes to selling options, similar to insurance, returns are obtained through the calculation of expected probabilities and the writing of overpriced contracts.
 A key input in pricing formulas is volatility, the magnitude of potential change.

 Volatility, a derivative of fear, compels option demand